 Pianos can be electric or acoustic.
 Acoustic pianos can be either grand pianos (ranging in size from five to nine feet long) or upright, which is about two feet long (but with the same size keyboard).
 Like a harp, a grand piano is as much a visual as a musical element, adding an elegant look to your event.
 However, piano movers are very expensive, so make sure your venue already has a grand piano in good condition which has been tuned within the past week.

 Many pianists offer a portable piano or keyboard that they will bring to an event.
 Some even have shells to mimic the appearance of a concert grand.
 Many pianists in fact prefer to bring their own keyboards as the quality of pianos at venues can be variable.
+Contact one of our brilliant pianists to see what they offer.

 How much space does a pianist need?